-Responsible Party Step Procedure Purchaser 18 Will send the bid documents for recommended Bidder, the bid tab, and the signed Award Recommendation Memo to the Contract Specialist.
+Responsible Party Step Procedure Responsible Fally Step riocedule Purchaser 18 Will send the bid documents for recommended Bidder, the bid tab, and the signed Award Recommendation Memo to the Contract Specialist.
 Contract Specialist 19 Will prepare and send a Legal Department Request Sheet along with the bid documents, bid tab and Award Recommendation Letter to Legal for contract development.
 Legal 20 Develops a contract or releases the LAF and returns the contract or LAF to the Contract Specialist.
 Contract Specialist 21 Contacts the Vendor for the following: sends and requests two signed copies of the contract. an insurance certificate (if applicable) Form 1295 which is returned to the City Clerk The Contract Specialist returns the signed copy of the contract to Legal and requests an LAF.
-Legal 22 Reviews the signed contract and releases an LAF to the Contract Specialist.
+Legal 22 Reviews the signed contract and releases an LAF to t Contract Specialist.
 Contract Specialist 23 Forwards the two signed contracts and LAF to the Department.
 Department 24 Enters contract, bid tab and Award Recommendation Memo into Legistar to be added to a City Manager or Council Agenda for approval.
 Enters a Requisition into Munis at this point or before if a purchase order will be issued.
+If City Council action is required, the Department should schedule an agenda item for the earliest or next available meeting.
 City Clerk 25 Once approved by the City Manager or Council, the City Clerk will collect the City Manager's or Mayor's signature on the contract and will mail a copy of the executed contract to the Vendor and scan an executed copy of the contract into Laserfiche.
 (Contracts Only) Contract Specialist 26 Once approved, the Contract Specialist will setup a non-encumbering contract in Munis or the Purchaser will release a purchase order against the Department's Requisition.
 Department 27 Administers the contract and monitors Vendor performance.
 When ordering goods or services will enter Munis requisition referencing the contract number to obtain a purchase order.
 Assures the Vendor receives a purchase order or contract number when placing orders.
 Verify charges and approve invoices for payment.